Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Bicep/02-eid.md

    > * [Contributor role](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#contributor) is _required_ at the subscription level to have the ability to create resource groups and perform deployments.
    > * [User Access Administrator role](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#user-access-administrator) is _required_ at the subscription level since you'll be performing role assignments to managed identities across various resource groups.

 1. **This step only applies if you are creating a new Microsoft Entra group for this deployment.
 If you have one already existing and you are a part of it, you can skip this prerequisite, and the remaining steps in this page, move on to the next page by clicking on the link at the bottom**.

-   An Microsoft Entra ID tenant to associate your Kubernetes RBAC Cluster API authentication to.
+   A Microsoft Entra ID tenant to associate your Kubernetes RBAC Cluster API authentication to.

    > :warning: The user or service principal initiating the deployment process _must_ have the following minimal set of Microsoft Entra ID permissions assigned:
    >
-   > * Microsoft Entra ID [User Administrator](https://learn.microsoft.com/en-us/entra/identity/role-based-access-control/permissions-reference#user-administrator-permissions) is _required_ to create a "break glass" AKS admin Microsoft Entra ID Security Group and User.
-Alternatively, you could get your Microsoft Entra ID admin to create this for you when instructed to do so.
+   > * Microsoft Entra [User Administrator](https://learn.microsoft.com/entra/identity/role-based-access-control/permissions-reference#user-administrator-permissions) is _required_ to create a "break glass" AKS admin Microsoft Entra security group and user.
+Alternatively, you could get your Microsoft Entra admin to create this for you when instructed to do so.
-   >   * If you are not part of the User Administrator group in the tenant associated to your Azure subscription, please consider [creating a new tenant](https://learn.microsoft.com/en-us/entra/fundamentals/create-new-tenant#create-a-new-tenant-for-your-organization) to use while evaluating this implementation.
-The Microsoft Entra ID tenant backing your cluster's API RBAC does NOT need to be the same tenant associated with your Azure subscription.
+   >   * If you are not part of the User Administrator group in the tenant associated to your Azure subscription, please consider [creating a new tenant](https://learn.microsoft.com/entra/fundamentals/create-new-tenant#create-a-new-tenant-for-your-organization) to use while evaluating this implementation.
+The Microsoft Entra tenant backing your cluster's API RBAC does NOT need to be the same tenant associated with your Azure subscription.

-# Create Microsoft Entra ID Groups for AKS
+# Create Microsoft Entra groups for AKS

 Before creating the Microsoft Entra ID integrated cluster, groups must be created that can be later mapped to the Built-In Roles of "Azure Kubernetes Service Cluster User Role" and "Azure Kubernetes Service RBAC Cluster Admin".